|

 And has it ever lived up to its name!
 It is a favorite of dance professionals

-with extensive training in ballroom.
-West Coast style gives the lady
+with extensive training in ballroom and latin dance.
+West Coast style

-plenty of room to express herself to the max.
-But, without full body
+gives the lady plenty of room to express herself to the max.
+West Coast

 CAROLINA SHAG